 - 491-4.9(99D,99F) Service of administrative actions.
 Any administrative action taken against an applicant or occupational licensee shall be served on the applicant or occupational licensee by personal service or by certified mail with return receipt requested to the last-known address on the application. - 4.9(1) If the applicant or licensee is represented by legal counsel, a copy of the written decision shall also be provided to legal counsel by regular mail.
 However, the applicant or licensee must still be served in accordance with this rule. - 4.9(2) If the administrative action involves an alleged medication violation that could result in disqualification of a contestant, the stewards shall provide by regular mail notice of the hearing and all subsequent rulings to the owner of the contestant. - 491-4.10(99D,99F) Appeals of administrative actions.
 A license applicant or an occupational licensee may appeal a denial, suspension or ruling.
 An appeal must be made in writing to the office of the gaming representative or the commission office in Des Moines.
+An appeal may also be filed by facsimile, electronic mail, or any other method as determined by the administrator.
 The appeal must be received within 72 hours of service of the decision and is not considered filed until received by the commission.
+For any appeal of a decision rendered pursuant to 491-paragraph 10.4(4) "d"(3)"1," the appeal must be received within 72 hours of any such decision and the standard of review will be abuse of discretion.
 The appeal must contain numbered paragraphs and set forth the name of the person seeking review; the decision to be reviewed; separate assignments of error; clear and concise statement of relevant facts; reference to applicable statutes, rules or other authority; prayer setting forth relief sought; and signature, name, address, and telephone number of the person seeking review or that person's representative; or shall be on a form prescribed by the commission.
 If a licensee is granted a stay of a suspension pursuant to 491-4.45(17A) and the ruling is upheld in a contested case proceeding, the board of stewards may reassign the dates of suspension so that the suspension dates are served in the state of Iowa.